icedevml/react-native-hce-module-ios/packages/native-hce-module/README.md

         break;
    ```
    For those events, trigger mechanisms are platform dependent:
-   * iOS: The `readerDetected` event will be emitted as soon as the NFC tag field presence is observed.
+   * iOS: The `readerDetected` event will be emitted as soon as the NFC reader's field presence is observed.
 The `readerDeselected` event will be emitted if the reader is physically disconnected or a non-matching AID is selected by the reader.
    * Android: The `readerDetected` event will be emitted as soon as the first matching SELECT AID command is observed.
 The `readerDeselected` event will be emitted if the reader is physically disconnected or a non-matching AID is selected by the reader.
 4. Receive incoming C-APDU and respond to it:
    ```typescript